GaheeKate/StudyTIL/General/UnderstandLanguages.md

 - libraries and frameworks developed to manage DOM, minimize state change management, and help developers focus more on function development and user interface.
 - understand why they are there, and how to use them effectively.
 - The DOM (Document Object Model) represents the web page as a tree structure
+- NPX: The npx stands for Node Package Execute and it comes with the npm, when you installed npm above 5.2.0 version then automatically npx will installed.
+It is an npm package runner that can execute any package that you want from the npm registry without even installing that package.

 #### Frontend
 - HTML